 Weather on the classic Inca Trail 3 days

 Weather is unpredictable in the Andes.
-The dry season on the Inca Trail runs from April to October and the rainy season from November to March, but this does not mean no rain in the dry season or no sun in the rainy season, so be prepared.
-Whichever season you do the 2-day trek to Machu Picchu, make sure you have rain gear, such as raincoat.
+The dry season on the Inca Trail runs from April to October and the rainy season from November to March, but this does not mean any rain in the dry season or no sun in the rainy season, so be prepared.
+Whichever season you do the 3-day trek to Machu Picchu, make sure you have rain gear, such as a raincoat.

 The best time to hike the Inca Trail